 - Size and disposition suitable for first-time cattle owners.

 - Ability to thrive in the harshest of winters.

-- Ability to maintain and gain weight under poor-quality grazing conditions.
+- Ability to maintain and gain weight under poor grazing conditions.

 - Willingness to eat the weeds in the pasture.

 - Longevity (cows often calve annually until ages 15 to 20).